 GREAT PLACE TO WORK® CERTIFIED

-VMAC is proud to be Great Place to Work Certified.
-The Great Place To Work® Certification is held by organizations in over 50 countries, and is recognized as the global standard of what it takes to be a great workplace.
+VMAC is proud to be Great Place to Work® Certified since 2019 and recognized as one of the top 50 Best Workplaces™ in Canada since 2020.
+Companies that receive Great Place To Work Certification are recognized for representing the global standard of what it takes to be a great workplace.

 To become Great Place To Work Certified™, a Trust Index© Survey is deployed to the organization’s list of employees.
 The survey asks questions reflecting five key dimensions: credibility, respect, fairness, pride, and camaraderie, and includes open-ended comments about working in the organization.
 7 out of 10 employees must give positive ratings and there must be enough respondents to ensure a 90% confidence rating.